Rokujizō Station (JR West): Lines

 Firstly, there is the relatively recent addition of a station at the terminus of the Subway Tozai Line that runs from Uzumasa Tenjingawa Station in Kyoto down to the southeastern part of the city.
 Secondly, in proximity to the municipal subway station is the station operated by West Japan Railway Company, on the Nara Line.
 Rapid trains from Kyoto now also stop here (in addition to the local trains) and the trip normally takes no longer than 12 minutes.
-Finally, approximately 150 meters from both the subway and JR stations is the Rokujizo station operated by the Keihan Electric Railway.

 Overview

-The Keihan Station on the west side across the Yamashina River is located in Fushimi-ku, Kyoto City, while the JR and subway stations on the east Side are located in Uji City, thus the stations are divided into two cities.

-When the station was opened in 1913, the station was named "Rokujizo-san" because Daizenji, which is also one of the Kyoto Rokujizo (Rokujizo) in the west-northwest of the Sta., has been popular since ancient times.
-It was a single station of Keihan Long, in 1992, the JR station was established in the Uji City side, and the subway station was opened in 2004, and the Keihan Uji line, the Nara Line of JR West, and the railway station on the Tozai line of the subway have the same name.
+In 1992, the JR station was established in the Uji City side, and the subway station was opened in 2004, and the Nara Line of JR West, and the railway station on the Tozai line of the subway have the same name.
 Rokujizō Station is the only Kyoto Municipal Subway station located outside Kyoto.

 JR and subway stations are almost the same position as the ground and underground, but the Keihan station is about 400m southwest, and the two stations are contacted via a public road along the Yamashina River.
 The JR West station uses ICOCA, and the Keihan and subway stations are included in the use area of PiTaPa and "Slussen and Kansai".
 In addition, the subway station also supports the Traffica Kyoto card.

 Layout

-Keihan Railway

-The ground-level station operated by Keihan Railway has an island platform situated between two tracks which can accommodate five-car trains.
-The station is located in the middle of a curved alignment.
-There is one entrance with ticket gates on the first floor, with the platform located on the second floor, and a waiting room with air-conditioning installed in the station.

-In addition to the stairs, there is a wheelchair-accessible elevator between the ticket gates and the platform, and there are barrier-free facilities such as a multi-purpose toilet installed in the restroom of the first floor.

-There is a bus terminal in front of the station.
-From 1998 to the following year, it was also a stop station of the Uji Rapid train which had been operating as a seasonal train onto the direct Keihan Main Line.